mozilla/ecosystem-platform/docs/explanation/scoped-keys.md

 | cb1f2de3bdb32a5c | Lockbox for Android | `https://lockbox.mozilla.com/oauth/android` |
 | ed0568ab029eecd8 | Lockbox for iOS | `https://lockbox.mozilla.com/oauth/ios` |

-When one of these client_ids requests the `app_key` scope, the Firefox Accounts server will:
+When one of these client_ids requests the `app_key` scope, the Mozilla accounts server will:

 * Look up the corresponding ***redirect_uri***, and extract its origin as ***app_origin***.
 * Calculate ***scoped_key_identifier*** = `app_key: + urlencode(app_origin)`